 - To title and register your vessel, you must submit the following documents to your local license office: the certificate of title, signed over to you by the seller, a Bill of Sale (Form 1957) or Notice of Sale (Form 5049) to prove ownership, an Application for Missouri Boat/Vessel or Outboard Motor Title and Registration (Form 93), and either a tax receipt showing payment of your property taxes, or a statement of non-assessment from either the city of St. Louis, if that’s where you reside, or the county in which you live.

 - You must pay a sales tax of 4.225%, plus additional local sales tax, rated by your city or county of residence, but not the county where you purchased the vessel.
 You may use the sales tax calculator provided online to get a better estimate.
 Additional fees include the vessel title fee of $7.50, a decal fee based on the vessel’s length, a replacement decal fee of $8.50, and a processing fee of $3.50.

 - Once your vessel is registered, you will receive your “MO” number, decals, and a pocket registration card.
 Your registration must be renewed every three years before June 30th in the year specified on the decal.
 You are not required to renew decals.

 - You may purchase a temporary permit from the DOR to operate your vessel on Missouri’s waterways for up to 30 days.
 The temporary permit must expire before the 60th day after the purchase of the vessel.
-You will need to file a Special Permits application, or Form 1275, and purchase a Temporary Watercraft Certificate of Number for a fee of $8.50, which is a $5.00 permit fee plus a $3.50 processing fee.
+You will need to file a Special Permits application, or Form 1275, and purchase a Temporary Watercraft Certificate of Number for a fee of $8.50, a $5.00 permit fee, plus a $3.50 processing fee.